PingWinning/Installation-Bizz/README.md

 - **Responsive Design:** The interface is fully responsive, ensuring a smooth experience across all devices, from mobile phones to desktops.
 - **Secure Contact Form:** Users can reach out to us directly through the contact form, which includes input validation and error handling to ensure accurate communication.
 - **Real-time Status Updates:** Customers receive instant confirmation of their requests, with status updates available directly in the panel.
+- **Scheduling System:** We are currently working on a scheduling system to simplify the booking process.
+The idea is that the admin will share their working schedules, and clients can book a time and day for the service they want to be done.
+This system will streamline the booking process, saving time for both parties and making it easier to manage appointments.

 ![image](https://github.com/user-attachments/assets/3c39a8e8-4239-4ee0-bdb1-a0c2050d1aaf)